omkar67/Web-Crawler/README.md

 # Web-Crawler
-An Example of web Crawler
+A simple example of web crawler